guceda/menu-opt/README.md

   $$ objFitts(menu, freqs) = \sum_{i=1}^{n} fittsLaw(menu_{i}) * (freqs_{i}|0) $$

 - _Associations_: This objective function provides functionality to work with grouped entries.
-By providing a set of associations, it pulls associated items together (reward) and pushes unrelated items apart (penalty).
+By providing a set of associations [0-1], it pulls associated items together (reward) and pushes unrelated items apart (penalty).
 The closer the associated elements are, the better the candidate design is.

 $$objAssoc(menu, assos) = \sum_{i=1}^{n}\sum_{j= 1}^{n}
 \begin{cases}